aleron75/mageres/README.md

 * [MageReport.com](https://www.magereport.com/) - Scan your Magento shop for known security vulnerabilities
 * [Mage Security Patcher](https://github.com/magesec/magesecuritypatcher) - An effective alternative to the standard magento patches.
 * [Philwinkle_AppliedPatches](https://github.com/philwinkle/Philwinkle_AppliedPatches) - Useful extension to see a list of all applied patches from within the Magento admin panel
+* [mage-one.com](https://www.mage-one.com/) - A company which offers Paid security support for Magento 1 after its official End of Support

 ## Extensions